shamshadM/shamshadm.github.io/files/unix/Copies-moving-removing-files.md

 ```scss
 $ cat science.txt
 ```
-As you can see, the file is longer than than the size of the window, so it scrolls past making it unreadable.
+As you can see, the file is longer than the size of the window, so it scrolls past making it unreadable.

 ### less